Lars Eller

-Lars Fosgaard Eller (born 8 May 1989) is a Danish professional ice hockey player for the Colorado Avalanche of the National Hockey League (NHL).
-Nicknamed "the Tiger", he was drafted by the St. Louis Blues in the first round, 13th overall in the 2007 NHL Entry Draft.
-Eller made his NHL debut in 2009 with the Blues and was traded to the Montreal Canadiens in 2010, where he played six seasons before being traded to the Washington Capitals in 2016.
-He became the first person born from Denmark to win the Stanley Cup when the Capitals won in 2018, scoring the Stanley Cup-winning goal.
-Internationally Eller has played for the Danish national team at both the junior and senior level, including at five World Championships.
+Lars Fosgaard Eller (born 8 May 1989) is a Danish professional ice hockey player for the Ottawa Senators of the National Hockey League (NHL).
+Nicknamed "the Tiger", he was drafted by the St. Louis Blues in the first round, 13th overall, in the 2007 NHL entry draft.
+Eller made his NHL debut in 2009 with the Blues and was traded to the Montreal Canadiens in 2010, where he played six seasons, before being traded to the Washington Capitals in 2016.
+He became the first person from Denmark to win the Stanley Cup when the Capitals won in 2018, scoring the Stanley Cup-winning goal.
+After a brief stint with the Colorado Avalanche, Eller joined the Pittsburgh Penguins in 2023, becoming the first Danish player to play in 1,000 NHL games, before being traded back to the Capitals in 2024.
+Internationally, Eller has played for the Danish national team at both the junior and senior level, including at five World Championships.

 Playing career

-St. Louis Blues
+St. Louis Blues (2009–2010)

-During the 2007 NHL Entry Draft, Eller was selected 13th overall by the St. Louis Blues, the highest ranking for a Danish born and trained player in NHL history until friend and former teammate Mikkel Bødker was selected number eight overall by the Arizona Coyotes in the 2008 NHL Entry Draft.
-(Danish-born Jan Popiel was drafted tenth overall in the 1964 NHL Amateur Draft but grew up in and became a citizen of Canada before making his pro debut.)
+During the 2007 NHL entry draft, Eller was selected 13th overall by the St. Louis Blues, the highest ranking for a Danish born and trained player in NHL history until friend and former teammate Mikkel Bødker was selected number eight overall by the Arizona Coyotes in the 2008 NHL entry draft.
+(Danish-born Jan Popiel was drafted tenth overall in the 1964 NHL amateur draft but grew up in and became a citizen of Canada before making his pro debut.)

 Eller spent part of the 2007–08 season with Borås in the HockeyAllsvenskan, on loan from Frölunda.

 Eller moved to North America for the 2009–10 season.
 His preseason was spoiled by mononucleosis and, as a result, he started the season playing for the Peoria Rivermen in the American Hockey League (AHL).
 He was called up by the St. Louis and made his NHL debut on 5 November 2009 in a game against the Calgary Flames in which the Blues lost 2–1.
 He scored the Blues' lone goal, beating Miikka Kiprusoff off of a deflection and had three shots on goal in 9:42 minutes of ice time.
 Eller appeared in five NHL games before returning to Peoria, finishing the season with seven games for the Blues.

 With the Rivermen, Eller was named AHL Rookie of the Month for March 2010 and was also selected for the 2009–10 AHL All-Rookie Team.